Jim Negrych

-College
+College career

 Negrych was a two-time All-American at the University of Pittsburgh (2005 and 2006).
 In 2005, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 Negrych was drafted in the 6th round by the Pittsburgh Pirates in the 2006 draft.
 He was the first Pittsburgh Panthers player drafted by the Pittsburgh Pirates since Larry Lamonde in 1981 and Ken Macha in 1972.

 Professional career

 Pittsburgh Pirates

-The Pittsburgh Pirates drafted Negrych out of the University of Pittsburgh in the 6th round of the 2006 MLB Draft.
+The Pittsburgh Pirates drafted Negrych out of the University of Pittsburgh in the 6th round of the 2006 Major League Baseball draft.
 In 2008, Negrych was the Pirates minor league player of the year.
 In 2008, while playing for the Lynchburg Hillcats, he was a Carolina League Mid-Season All-Star and a Carolina League Post-Season All-Star.
 In 2010, while playing for the Altoona Curve and Indianapolis Indians, Negrych was named an Milb.com Organizational All-Star.
 In 2011, Negrych was traded to the Florida Marlins for catcher Carlos Paulino.